 We rely extensively on complex models to calculate the value of assets and liabilities (including reserves), capital levels and other financial metrics, as well as for other purposes.
-We have a model risk management framework in place that is designed to ensure appropriate governance of model risk.
+We have a model risk management framework in place that is designed to ensure that model risks are appropriately identified, that appropriate governance is in place, that model validation programs exist and that model risk is reported to management and our Board of Directors.
 Independent model validation teams assess on a systematic basis the appropriate use of models, taking into account the risks associated with assumptions, algorithms and process controls supporting the use of the models.
-See "Item 1A-Risk Factors-If the models used in our businesses are inaccurate, it could have a material adverse impact on our business, results of operations and financial condition."
+See "Item 1A-Risk Factors-If the models used in our businesses are inaccurate or there are differences and/or variability in loss development compared to our model estimates and actuarial assumptions, it could have a material adverse impact on our business, results of operations and financial condition."